techsemicolon/laravel-migration-pipeline/README.md

 # Laravel Migration Pipeline
-A migration pipeline to make sure same migration is not run again in autoscaling setup
+A migration pipeline to make sure same migration is not run again in multiple server setup

 ## Introduction :